 Larry is a life-long resident of Bergen County, presently living in Paramus.
 He has a BA from Rutgers and attained his masters from Fairleigh Dickinson summa cum laude.
 He taught high school history for 32 years where he was the department supervisor.
 As supervisor he wrote curriculum focusing on local history.
 He coordinated several projects in this area including developing a time capsule, reenacting famous events, and interviewing people with knowledge of local folk history.
 For the past 13 years Larry had been a residential real estate sales associate with Coldwell Banker in Ridgewood.
 Through this he has had the opportunity to tour every historic home that has come on the market in the past decade.
 He hopes to share his passion for history with the PHPC.

-Patrick Warburton, Alternate Member
+William Burke, Alternate Member

 Please contact our chairperson with any interests, questions, comments, or concerns at